 Section 14 is the transitional provision and specifies that the act "applies to an easement created before, on, or after [the effective date of this [act]]."
-As explained in Comment 1 to Section 14, a relocation can only proceed under this act if the servient estate owner can "demonstrate that the relocated easement will continue to deliver to the easement holder the same affirmative, easement-related benefits the easement holder obtained at the easement's original location."
-Further, as Comment 2 to Section 14 observes, "[r]etroactive application of the act will not deprive the easement holder of any of the functional benefits of the easement upon relocation and will not cause the easement holder to suffer any other easement-related material harm, even during the relocation process, regardless of whether the act applies to an easement created before, on, or after the effective date of the act."
-Thus, retroactive application of the act should not constitute an uncompensated taking of private property under state or federal constitutional principles.22
+As explained in Comment 1 to Section 14, a relocation can only proceed under this act if the servient estate owner can "demonstrate that the relocated easement will continue to deliver to the easement holder . . . the same affirmative, easement-related benefits obtained at the easement's original location."
+Further, as Comment 2 to Section 14 observes, "[r]etroactive application of the act will not deprive the easement holder . . . of any of the functional benefits of the easement upon relocation and will not cause the easement holder . . . to suffer material harm, even during the relocation process, regardless of whether the act applies to an easement created before, on, or after the effective date of the act."
+Section 4(6) further assures that the relocation will not materially "impair the physical condition, use, or value of the dominant estate or improvements on the dominant estate."
+Given all of these protections, retroactive application of the act will not constitute an uncompensated taking of private property under state or federal constitutional principles.
+25